 When your local currency has dropped and your native currency has gained traction, use native.
 Vice versa.

 You should exchange and spend a certain currency when you notice it’s worth more, compared to the other currencies you hold.
 I asses currencies regularly, so I can make the most from what I have.

 They say if something seems too good to be true, it usually is.
-Since Covid-19, scammers have been extra busy and have got smarter taking advantage of new technology, praying on those at home.
+Since Covid-19, scammers have been extra busy and have got smarter in taking advantage of new technology.

 Scams target people of all backgrounds, ages and income levels.
-People get caught out because they look like the real thing, scams happen when you’re not expecting it.
+People get caught out because they look like the real thing, scams catch people out every day.